Accorata/StellarisModding/CriminalWorlds/Description.md

 Across Science Fiction there are numerous examples of worlds that fall to criminal organizations: Tatooine for example.
 Here scum and villany are abundant and authorities struggle to keep the law in check.
 While Stellaris has a host of criminal events that try to build this atmosphere, I've always felt some missing immersion.
 This helps to cover some of those gaps, increasing a whole host of events that can occur, from crime organizations building fleets to corrupting your enforcers.

 This mod does make crime more punishing as there are more events that can cause problems and they are more likely, however it also adds a number of positive benefits/events that can make having a crime world or two not the worst thing and maybe worth considering.
-Afterall, a number of existing governments use the criminal organizations within them to their advantage. ([i]Maybe the local mercenaries might come in handy in this next war[i])
+Afterall, a number of existing governments use the criminal organizations within them to their advantage. ([i]Maybe the local mercenaries might come in handy in this next war[/i])

 The mod is currently only available in English (translators welcome).